SSX (2012 video game)

-SSX is a 2012 snowboarding video game in the SSX series of video games from Electronic Arts.
-It is a reboot of the series.
-First revealed at the Spike Video Game Awards in 2010 under the working title SSX: Deadly Descents, the game's trailer appeared to show a much darker direction to the series than previous entries, though later footage revealed a return to a lighter tone.
+SSX is a 2012 snowboarding video game developed by EA Canada and published by Electronic Arts under its EA Sports label.
+Released on PlayStation 3 and Xbox 360 in early 2012, it is a reboot of the SSX series and the sixth installment overall.
+The game was revealed at the Spike Video Game Awards in 2010 under the working title SSX: Deadly Descents, the game's trailer appeared to show a much darker direction to the series than previous entries, though later footage revealed a return to a lighter tone.
 SSX includes the use of real locations, rather than the fictional courses of past games.
-Unlike the previous SSX games, this one does not use the EA Sports BIG sub-brand, and instead uses the standard EA Sports branding.
-Along with SSX, FIFA Street was also resurrected in 2012 for a new game.

-The game was developed by EA Canada and released in North America on February 28, 2012, and was later released worldwide in March on PlayStation 3 and Xbox 360.
-Upon release, the game received positive reviews from critics, who praised the motivation behind its development, and was a commercial success.
+The game received positive reviews from critics, who praised the motivation behind its development.